-Whether surgery is meant to treat hip pain, shoulder pain, knee pain, back pain, or something else, it is almost always the last resort in the treatment process.
+Whether surgery is meant to treat hip pain, shoulder pain, knee pain, back pain, or something else, it is always the last resort in the treatment process.
 Doctors will suggest many less invasive treatments before even considering surgery.

 - Medication: over-the-counter anti-inflammatory drugs can help a patient complete daily tasks that may not be possible due to intense pain.
-Some examples of this include walking, sanding, sitting, and driving.
+Some examples of this include walking, standing, sitting, and driving.
 Each can trigger responses, especially in joints such as the hip, knee, and ankle — joints that bear weight throughout the day.

-- Physical Therapy: the goals of physical therapy are to help a patient regain independence by improving range of motion (which can be affected by an injury), regaining strength surrounding the joint to give it more support, and teaching a patient how to exercise at home in a way that is beneficial to them and their injury.
+- Physical therapy: the goals of physical therapy are to help a patient regain independence by improving range of motion (which can be affected by an injury), regaining strength surrounding the joint to give it more support, and teaching a patient how to exercise at home in a way that is beneficial to them and their injury.

-- Assistive Devices: some injuries respond well to assistive devices, especially the weight-bearing joints.
+- Assistive devices: some injuries respond well to assistive devices, especially the weight-bearing joints.
 Devices such as a brace can hold a joint in place while it heals, to prevent it from healing in an abnormal position.
 Other devices like a cane or walker can help to ease some of the pressure on a joint by easing the amount of weight put on it.

-- Corticosteroid Injections: delivering a powerful anti-inflammatory drug to an injury site can be a good way to ease pain for some.
+- Corticosteroid injections: delivering a powerful anti-inflammatory drug to an injury site can be a good way to ease the pain for some.
 This treatment is not recommended for every patient, however, as it can damage soft tissue over time — so patients with degenerative conditions like arthritis may not benefit from this treatment.

 Once doctors have exhausted these treatment methods, they may turn to surgery as the next step in the healing process — if the patient sees little to no results from the aforementioned treatments.